physimals/quantiphyse/doc/cest/preclinical_tutorial_tumour.rst

 .. image:: /screenshots/cest_tutorial_params.png

 Here we are most interested in the behaviour of the Amide pool; cest_rstar_Amide.
+In this preclinical example, there is tumour on the left hand side of the brain.
+If we selectcest_rstar_Amidefrom the overlay selector (below the viewing window), a slight increase in CESTR* is just about visible.

 .. image:: /screenshots/cest/tumour_amide_rstar.png